Existence of the equivariant minimal model program for compact K\"ahler threefolds with the action of an abelian group of maximal rank: Introduction

 \subsubsection{\textbf{\textup{Acknowledgments}}}

 The author would like to deeply thank Professor De-Qi Zhang and Doctor Sheng Meng for many inspiring discussions.
-He would also like to thank Professor Andreas H\"oring for answering his question on the log minimal model program.
-He is supported by the Institute for Basic Science (IBS-R032-D1).
+The author would also like to thank Professor Andreas H\"oring for answering his question on the log minimal model program, and the referee for the very careful reading and suggestions to improve the paper.
+This work was supported by the Institute for Basic Science (IBS-R032-D1-2022-a00).